-Do you also struggle reading your own and others huge ladder diagrams?
+Do you also struggle reading your own and other huge ladder diagrams?

-The truth is, that even though ladder diagram (LD) is an easy programming language for beginners, it can be very hard to read and understand.
-That’s why Structured Text is a better PLC programming language, and you can learn it in this tutorial.
+The truth is, that even though ladder logic is an easy programming language for beginners, it can be very hard to read and understand.
+That’s why some consider Structured Text to be a better PLC programming language – and you can learn all about it in this tutorial.

 It can be almost impossible to find head and tail in a larger PLC program written in ladder logic.
 So, what might seem easy to learn (especially for technicians and electricians) is not always the best thing to program in.
 Your ladder diagram will be hard to understand for others than yourself.

 How can I be sure about that?
 Try it yourself.
 Take a look at one of these ladder logic examples, and see how long it takes to understand it.
 See my point?